joshterrill/hacked.codes/content/blog/2026/spelunking-through-apple-models-safetynet/index.md

    0.0000  terrorist_hate_groups
 ```

-The next blog post will be a deep dive into Apple's SummarizationKit models, which are also found in `CoreSceneUnderstanding.framework`.
+The next post will be an even deeper dive into the Apple SummarizationKit models, which are also found in `CoreSceneUnderstanding.framework`.